-- 6.6 EIOPA identified the following five issues for which Guidelines were considered to be necessary in order to achieve consistency and clarity regarding the application of articles of the Solvency II Directive and the draft Implementing Measures: - Considerations regarding the definition of dominant or significant influence: Article 212 (2) of the Solvency II requires that, where the participating undertaking exerts a dominant or significant influence over another undertaking, then that undertaking is considered to be a related undertaking can be considered, - Considerations regarding the identification of a strategic participation: [Article 71 POF1 (3)] of the draft Implementing Measures rules that undertakings shall not deduct strategic participations as referred to in [Article 152 ER4] of the same draft Implementing Measures which are included in the calculation of the group solvency on the basis of method 1 as set out in Annex I to Directive 2002/87/EC: - Considerations regarding the scope of calculations for Article 71 POF1: [Article 71 POF1] of the draft Implementing Measures requires that for the purpose of determining the basic own funds of undertakings, basic own funds shall be reduced by the full value of participations in a financial or credit institution that exceed 10 % of items included in points (a), (b),
+- 6.5 EIOPA identified the following five issues for which Guidelines were considered to be necessary in order to achieve consistency and clarity regarding the application of Articles of the Solvency II Directive and the Implementing Measures: - Considerations regarding the definition of dominant or significant influence: Article 212(2) of the Solvency II Directive requires that, where the participating undertaking exerts a dominant or significant influence over another undertaking, then that undertaking is considered to be a related undertaking; - Considerations regarding the identification of a strategic participation: Article 68(3) of the Implementing Measures rules that undertakings shall not deduct strategic participations as referred to in Article 171 of the Implementing Measures which are included in the calculation of the group solvency on the basis of method 1 as set out in Annex I to Directive 2002/87/EC; - Considerations regarding the scope of calculations for Article 68 of the Implementing Measures: this Article requires that for the purpose of determining the basic own funds of undertakings, basic own funds shall be reduced by the full value of participations in a financial or credit institution that exceed 10% of items included in points (i), (ii), (iv) and (vi) of Article 69 of the Implementing Measures; or by the part of the value of all participations in financial and credit institutions that exceed 10% of items included in points (i), (ii), (iv) and (vi) of Article 69 of the Implementing Measures;

-- (d) and (f) of Article [58 COF1 (1)] of the draft Implementing Measures; or by the part of the value of all participations in financial and credit institutions that exceed 10 % of items included in points (a), (b), (d) and (f) of [Article 58 COF1 (1)] of the draft Implementing Measures; - Deductions in respect of participations in financial and credit institutions: [Article 71 POF1 (5)] of the draft Implementing Measures reads that deductions according to paragraphs (1) and (2) of [Article 71 POF1] of the draft Implementing Measures shall be made from the corresponding tier in which the participation has increased the own funds of the related undertaking and spells out the modus operandi; - Adjustments due to deductions of indirectly-held participations in financial and credit institutions: Where a deduction of the value of a participation in a financial or credit institution held indirectly is required, in full or in part, in accordance with [Article 71 POF1] of the draft Implementing Measures, an adjustment is necessary at the level of the directly-held related undertaking in order to avoid double deductions.
+- Deductions in respect of participations in financial and credit institutions: Article 68(5) of the Implementing Measures reads that deductions according to Article 68(1) and (2) of the Implementing Measures shall be made from the corresponding tier in which the participation has increased the own funds of the related undertaking and spells out the modus operandi; - Adjustments due to deductions of indirectly-held participations in financial and credit institutions: Where a deduction of the value of a participation in a financial or credit institution held indirectly is required, in full or in part, in accordance with Article 68 of the Implementing Measures, an adjustment is necessary at the level of the directly-held related undertaking in order to avoid double deductions.

-- 6.7 The policy objective of Solvency II Own Funds requirements is to ensure that undertakings hold sufficient high quality capital that absorbs losses when necessary. - 6.8 The Guidelines on the treatment of related undertakings support this objective by dealing with the treatment of participations in financial and credit institutions as one type of related undertakings, in regard to the determination of own funds of the participating undertaking.
-Moreover, the Guidelines on related undertakings cover the treatment of related undertakings concerning the calculation of the Solvency Capital Requirement (SCR).
-A complete and correct calculation of the SCR considering all relevant risks, including those stemming from investments in related undertakings, is necessary to identify the amount of own funds that is sufficient to cover the SCR. - 6.9 EIOPA's general objective with respect to these Guidelines was to provide clarity regarding the combined effect of the Directive and the draft Implementing Measures and to create a level playing field.
+- 6.6 The policy objective of Solvency II Own Funds requirements is to ensure that undertakings hold sufficient high quality capital that absorbs losses when necessary. - 6.7 EIOPA's general objective with respect to these Guidelines was to provide clarity regarding the combined effect of the Solvency II Directive and the Implementing Measures and to create a "level playing field". - 6.8 The Guidelines on the treatment of related undertakings support this objective by: - dealing with the treatment of participations in financial and credit institutions as one type of related undertakings, in regard to the determination of own funds of the participating undertaking. - covering the treatment of related undertakings concerning the calculation of the SCR; a complete and correct calculation of the SCR considering all relevant risks, including those stemming from investments in related undertakings, is necessary to identify the amount of own funds that is sufficient to cover the SCR.